Ötzi

-Due to the presence of an arrowhead embedded in his left shoulder and various other wounds, researchers believe Ötzi was murdered.
+Because of the presence of an arrowhead embedded in his left shoulder and various other wounds, researchers believe that Ötzi was killed by another person.
 The nature of his life and the circumstances of his death are the subject of much investigation and speculation.
 His remains and personal belongings are on exhibit at the South Tyrol Museum of Archaeology in Bolzano, South Tyrol, Italy.

 Discovery

 Ötzi was found on 19 September 1991 by two German tourists, at an elevation of 3210 m on the east ridge of the Fineilspitze in the Ötztal Alps on the Austrian–Italian border, near Similaun mountain and the Tisenjoch pass.
 When the tourists, Helmut and Erika Simon, first saw the body, they both believed that they had happened upon a recently deceased mountaineer.
-The next day, a mountain gendarme and the keeper of the nearby Similaunhütte first attempted to remove the body, which was frozen in ice below the torso, using a pneumatic drill and ice axes, but had to give up due to bad weather.
+The next day, a mountain gendarme and the keeper of the nearby Similaunhütte first attempted to remove the body, which was frozen in ice below the torso, using a pneumatic drill and ice axes, but bad weather forced them to give up.
 Within a short time, eight groups visited the site, among whom were mountaineers Hans Kammerlander and Reinhold Messner.

 The body was extracted on 22 September and salvaged the following day.
 It was transported to the office of the medical examiner in Innsbruck, together with other objects found nearby.
 On 24 September, the find was examined there by archaeologist Konrad Spindler of the University of Innsbruck.
 He dated the find to be "at least four thousand years old" on the basis of the typology of an axe among the retrieved objects.
-Tissue samples from the corpse and other accompanying materials were later analyzed at several scientific institutions and their results unequivocally concluded that the remains belonged to someone who had lived between 3359 and 3105 BCE, or some 5,000 years ago.
-More specific estimates stated that there was a 66% chance he died between 3239 and 3105 BC, a 33% chance he died between 3359 and 3294 BC, and a 1% chance he died between 3277 and 3268 BC.
+Tissue samples from the corpse and other accompanying materials were later analyzed at several scientific institutions and their results unequivocally concluded that the remains belonged to someone who had lived between 3359 and 3105 BC, or some 5,000 years ago.
+More specific estimates find that there was a 66% chance he died between 3239 and 3105 BC, a 33% chance he died between 3359 and 3294 BC, and a 1% chance he died between 3277 and 3268 BC.

+In the course of recovery attempts and subsequent handling, multiple mishaps occurred.
+The mummy and its belongings were prodded with ski poles and ice picks, and the hip area of the body was damaged with a pneumatic drill. Ötzi's longbow was snapped, with its bottom part recovered from the ice a year later.
+Careless handling of the body resulted in the destruction of many elements of the clothing Ötzi was wearing at the time of his death.
+The mummy's left arm was broken while the body was being forced into a coffin for transportation from Vent to Innsbruck.
+Fungus began growing on the Iceman's skin while the body was on the mortuary slab in Innsbruck.
+It was only after five days that scientists initiated a rigorous effort to stabilize the mummy's condition.